ClickHouse/clickhouse-docs/docs/en/guides/developer/cascading-materialized-views.md

 Now we will create the second Materialized view that will be linked to our previous target table `monthly_aggregated_data`.

-First, we will create the new target table that will store the sum of views aggregated by year for each domain name.
+First, we will create a new target table that will store the sum of views aggregated by year for each domain name.
 ```sql
 CREATE TABLE analytics.year_aggregated_data
 (